jucardwell/gis/rights.md

 # Know Your Rights

-> **Disclaimer:**
-> This content is shared in a personal capacity.
-It is not affiliated with any institution or organization.

----

 ### Your Rights — No Matter Your Citizenship Status

 - **You have the right not to open the door** to immigration or law enforcement agents unless they have a valid warrant signed by a judge.
 Opening the door may be considered consent to enter.